February 10, 2020

 Revenue protection (RP) and revenue protection with harvest price exclusion (RPE) insurance policy options provide a guaranteed minimum dollars of gross revenue per acre (yield x price).
 This minimum guarantee is based on yield history (APH) and the average CBOT prices for December corn futures and November soybean futures during the month of February.
 The RP and RPE insurance policies function essentially in the same manner, except that the guarantees on RPE policies are fixed at the base price level and are not affected by harvest prices that exceed the base price.
 The revenue guarantee for RP policies is increased for final insurance calculations, if average CBOT prices during the month of October are higher than the February CBOT prices.

 Producers purchase RP and RPE insurance coverage levels from 50% to 85%, and losses are paid if the final crop revenue falls below the revenue guarantee.
 The final crop revenue is the actual yield on a farm unit times the CBOT December corn futures price and November soybean futures price during the month of October.
-As of February 1, the 2019 estimated crop insurance base prices in the Upper Midwest for YP, RP, and RPE policies were estimated at $4.02 per bushel for corn and $9.57 per bushel for soybeans.
-The current 2019 base price estimates are slightly higher for corn and about $.60 per bushel lower for soybeans, as compared to the 2018 base prices.
-The 2019 base prices will be finalized on March 1.
+As of February 10, the 2020 estimated crop insurance base prices in the Upper Midwest for YP, RP, and RPE policies were estimated at $3.92 per bushel for corn and $9.19 per bushel for soybeans.
+The current 2020 base price estimates compare to 2019 base prices of $4.00 per bushel for corn and $9.54 per bushel for soybeans.
+The 2019 crop insurance base prices will be finalized on March 1.

 Most corn and soybean producers have utilized RP policies in recent years; however, in many years the RPE policies can offer similar protection at a lower premium cost.
 If the “harvest price” (average CBOT price in Oct.) for December corn futures or November soybean futures is lower than the “base price” (average CBOT price in Feb.), the RP and RPE payment calculations function similarly, and RPE policies will likely result at higher net indemnity payment at similar insurance coverage levels.
 However, it is important to recognize the added risk of utilizing a RPE policy when the final “harvest price” exceeds the “base price” in years when farm units have a yield loss that exceeds the insurance coverage level, such as occurred with the 2012 drought in many areas.
 This scenario could result in significantly less insurance indemnity payments with RPE policies, as compared to RP policies, and could add significantly more risk to a farming operation.

-Given the tight profit margins for crop production in 2019, some producers may have a tendency to reduce their crop insurance coverage, in order to save a few dollars per acre in premium costs.
-However, a producer must first ask the question: “How much financial risk can I handle if there are greatly reduced crop yields due to potential weather problems in 2019, and/or lower than expected crop prices?”
-Many producers in Southern Minnesota and Northern Iowa that had greatly reduced corn and soybean yields in 2018 found out the importance of having solid crop insurance coverage as a risk management tool.
+Given the tight profit margins for crop production in 2020, some producers may have a tendency to reduce their crop insurance coverage, in order to save a few dollars per acre in premium costs.
+However, a producer must first ask the question: “How much financial risk can I handle if there are greatly reduced crop yields due to potential weather problems in 2020, and/or lower than expected crop prices?”
+Many producers in portions of the Upper Midwest that had greatly reduced corn and soybean yields in 2018 and 2019 found out the importance of having solid crop insurance coverage as a risk management tool.

 RP crop insurance policies serve as an excellent risk management tool for these situations, because these policies not only provide yield protection regardless of price changes from Spring to harvest, but also provide protection for declines in crop prices during the growing season.
-At current Spring price levels, many producers will be able to guarantee near $550.00 to $700.00 per acre for corn, and near $375.00 to $475.00 per acre for soybeans at the 85% coverage level in 2019, especially when also utilizing trend-adjusted APH yields.
+At current Spring price levels, many producers will be able to guarantee near $550.00 to $700.00 per acre for corn, and near $375.00 to $475.00 per acre for soybeans at the 85% coverage level in 2020, especially if the trend-adjusted APH yields are utilized.
 Many private crop insurance companies also offer “buy-up’ options that could enhance crop insurance coverage even further.
-2019 may not be the year to reduce crop insurance coverage as part of an overall risk management plan for a farm operation.
+2020 may not be a good year to reduce crop insurance coverage as part of an overall risk management plan for a farm operation.

-A reputable crop insurance agent is the best source of information to find out more details of the various coverage plans, to learn more about the TA-APH yield endorsement, to get premium quotes, and to help finalize 2019 crop insurance decisions.
+A reputable crop insurance agent is the best source of information to find out more details of the various coverage plans, to learn more about the TA-APH yield endorsement, to get premium quotes, and to help finalize 2020 crop insurance decisions.
 It is also a good idea for farm operators to discuss their crop insurance options with their ag lender before finalizing their decisions.
-Kent Thiesse has written an information sheet titled: “2019 Crop Insurance Decisions”.
-To receive a free copy of this information sheet, please forward an e-mail to: firstname.lastname@example.org.
+To receive a free copy of an information sheet titled: “2020 Crop Insurance Decisions”, written by Kent Thiesse, Farm Management Analyst, please forward an e-mail to: firstname.lastname@example.org.
 Following are some web sites with very good crop insurance information:

 > University of Illinois FarmDoc : http://www.farmdoc.illinois.edu/cropins/index.as